n8tb1t/use-scroll-position/README.md

 > It uses the default react hooks rendering lifecycle, which allows you to fully control its behavior and prevent unnecessary renders.

+## Important Update Notice

+**Starting from v1.0.44 the project has moved to typescript.**

+Also, some bugs have been fixed, and thanks to our contributors we added an option to **track the scroll position of specified element inside some custom container**.

+> Just pass the `element` reference and the `boundingElement` - (parent container) reference and track their corresponding position!  (`boundingElement` should be scrollable with overflow hidden or whatever)

 ## Demo

 - [Hide navbar on scroll](https://n8tb1t.github.io/use-scroll-position/navbar/navbar)